 Cheap Animal Friends Premiums vs. Market Averages

-It can be difficult to compare quotes across insurers, as coverage and excess amounts vary considerable.
-However, we think it is still useful to compare the average cost of various Animal Friends policies to the average of many other quotes in our study, comparing by policy type (i.e., Accident Only, Time Limited, Max Benefit, Lifetime).
-Keeping in mind that cover amounts and excesses differ, you can see that Animal Friends polices come in cheaper than average for those very conscious of their outgoings.
+It can be difficult to compare quotes across insurers, as coverage, features and excess amounts vary considerable.
+However, we think it is still useful to compare the average cost of Animal Friends policies to average prices in the UK market.
+Keeping in mind that cover amounts and excesses differ, you can see that Animal Friends polices come in cheaper which can help those not sure if they can afford pet insurance.

 Animal Friends Notable Features

 Here is a brief overview of the notable features of Animal Friends dog and cat insurance.
 For a complete rundown of the details and exclusions, please refer to the policy documents.

 |Unlimited Annual Cover on some plans||On max benefit and some lifetime policies there is no annual policy cap on vet bill reimbursement; There are per condition caps, however—a lifetime condition limit for max benefit and an annual condition limit for some lifetime policies; This sounds confusing at first, but means that the per condition cap resets each year on the Prestige, Superior Plus, Superior and Super lifetime policies, giving you a fresh pot of money from which to claim each year for each condition|